 During the Fall Semester the Club's office space was moved back the Memorial Union into the Wade Center

 We are currently looking for historical items - documents, photos and memorabilia.
-If you have any historical item please contact our Club Historian at John Vicenzi.
+If you have any historical item please contact our Club Historian at Nathan Roscoe.
 With your help we can pass on the club's history to future generations of members.
 Thank you.